SurajKH/Billfold-Monthly-Expense-Tracker-Application/README.md

 4. Integration of ChatBot to tackle all the User queries in a much efficient manner.
 5. CI/CD Pipeline Setup of Github Actions and containerization of different microservices using Docker.

-1. Home Page:
+Home Page:

+Integration of ChatBot:

+Pdf Generation for tracking Monthly Saving Report:

-3. SignUp Page:
+SignUp Page:

-4. SignIn Page:
+SignIn Page:

-3. Services Page:
+Services Page:

-4. Dashboard Page:
+Dashboard Page:

-5. Chart Visualization Page:
+Chart Visualization Page:

-6. Integration of ChatBot:

-7. Contact Us Page:
+Contact Us Page: